thiagosindra/higher-resolution-hypothesis/docs/hrh-paper.md

 In a Distributed Pathway configuration, neuron **B** also connects to **Y**, forming a cross-network branch.
 Now activation of **A** can lead to **C** (within-network processing), **Z** (cross-network spillover), or both, depending on timing, inhibition, and input strength.
 This small structural change multiplies the potential outcomes exponentially and, critically, allows signals to cross functional boundaries.

 This cross-network architecture is fundamental to understanding why autism presents across multiple functional domains simultaneously.
-The same structural principle—reduced pruning of inter-network connections—manifests as sensory hypersensitivity, emotional reactivity, motor coordination challenges, and cognitive processing differences.
+The same structural principle—reduced pruning combined with ongoing collateral formation across inter-network connections—manifests as sensory hypersensitivity, emotional reactivity, motor coordination challenges, and cognitive processing differences.
 These are not separate symptoms requiring separate explanations; they are unified by the same underlying topology of cross-network spillover.

 At a large scale, this same principle applies across cortical columns and functional systems: distributed branching means each activation can spread across multiple networks that should remain isolated.
 This produces both **higher-resolution representations** (because more neurons across multiple systems contribute to encoding the same input) and **greater instability** (because inhibition must manage cross-network interference and potential cascade propagation across functional boundaries).